 Inspect each injector well for foreign debris, and clean as required.
 If any injectors are missing the copper compression ring, retrieve it from the well.
 Inspect each well for debris and clean as necessary.

---and when installing the blue/black lower oil seal, lube it with clean oil and push it directly onto the injector--don't work it on like a bicycle tire, this will cause it to strech too much.
+When replacing the o-rings, use the latest-level kits--F8TZ-9229-AA --and when installing the blue/black lower oil seal, lube it with clean oil and push it directly onto the injector--don't work it on like a bicycle tire, this will cause it to strech too much.

 Dip each injector into clean oil before installing.
 Push down on the injector until it seats while holding the hold-down up to clear the upper bolt--do not hammer on the solenoid body.
 If necessary use a drift and tap on the hold-down to seat the injector.
 Install the hold-down screws and spill-spouts, torqueing to 120 in/lbs.
 Install the valve cover gaskets and UVC harnesses, ensure that each glow plug is connected, and connect the engine harness to the gasket.
 Before installing the valve covers, check the connections by running the Injector Buzz test.